maxxk/programming-languages/presentations/04-Macros-Parsing.md

 How can we make sure that our parser will:

 1. accept all strings from G-defined language,
-2. not accept any string outside of G-defined language,
+2. reject any string outside of G-defined language,
-3. will terminate for every finite input?
+3. terminate for every finite input?

-## Couldn't we just write a parser in a proof assistant?
+## Why won't we just write a parser in a proof assistant?
 From the previous lecture: left recursion.
 ```
 term ::= factor | term '+' factor